Selling your southern nest?

 Exchange rates can change everything

-Fluctuating foreign exchanges rates can complicate the calculation of realized gains for Canadians selling U.S. property.
+Fluctuating foreign exchange rates can complicate the calculation of realized gains for Canadians selling U.S. property.
 Over the last 30 years, we have seen the Canadian dollar well above par and in the low sixty cent range.
 Was the U.S. property purchased when the dollar was high or low?
 What was the exchange rate when sold?

 Consider a property bought for US$750,000 and sold for US$1,000,000.
 On the U.S. side, the seller will be subject to a US$250,000 capital gain.
 But the calculation for their tax liability in Canada will depend on the currency rate both when they bought and when they sold, all else being equal.

-Let’s use the scenario above to show how a change in exchange rates at the time of purchase can lead to vastly different outcomes.
+Let’s use the scenario above to show how a change in exchange rates at the time of purchase can lead to vastly different outcomes:

 As you can see, from a Canadian dollar perspective, the exchange rate on the exact same property transaction – with the same appreciation in U.S. dollar terms – can cause a realized capital gain of C$629,310 versus only C$179,310!